 Your institution can be an industry leader

 As institutions continue to implement texting platforms, there are more and more opportunities to share your expertise – and your results – with others outside of your institution.
-Whether you want to speak at a conference, participate in a webinar or panel discussion, or be interviewed by industry publications, you’ll have numerous opportunities to put your school in the spotlight, showing your success.
+Whether you want to speak at a conference, participate in a webinar or panel discussion, or be interviewed by industry publications, you’ll have numerous opportunities to put your school in the spotlight and show off your success.

 Polish your profile